ssebro/potential-chainsaw/pages/signup.md

 published: true
 ---

-YAY!
 You wanna become become one of us?

-That's Awesome!!!!
+That's Awesome!

 You'll help us sort the insight from the bullshit.
 This is not a one way street, and we do not have all the answers.